vanderbilt-data-science/shiny-intro/README.md

 ## Overview

 Shiny is a mature approach to building interactive apps that is more formal than other popular frameworks, such streamlit.
 This presents both a challenge and greater flexibility and power.
 To use Shiny you must first learn about and get comfortable with the basic principles of reactive programming.
+Thinking in terms of reactive programming is a significant shift for most people: declartive versus imperative, reactive versus functional.
 In this workshop, we cover the essential concepts of reactive programming and of the Shiny framework.
 We'll use Hadley Wickham's [Mastering Shiny](https://mastering-shiny.org/).
-The goal is that after the workshop, you can continue self-study of Shiny by reading and working examples from the remainder of the book.
+The goal is that after the workshop you can continue self-study of Shiny by reading and working examples from the remainder of the book.

+## Workshop Outline

+1. Introduction
+2. Basic User Interface
+3. Basic Reactivity
+4. Next steps